Dayfive5/PIR-Encrypted-DNS/README.md

 # PIR-Encrypted-DNS
 Comparison and reproduction of experiences of *Encrypted DNS ==> Privacy ?
-A Traffic Analysis Perspective* for my Research Initiation Project
+A Traffic Analysis Perspective* for my Research Initiation Project.

-### The repository of Encrypted DNS ==> Privacy ?
-A Traffic Analysis Perspective
+### The repository of *Encrypted DNS ==> Privacy ?
+A Traffic Analysis Perspective*
 https://github.com/spring-epfl/doh_traffic_analysis

 ### Organization